-- Why do I have trouble mounting the see-saw when I approach from the left?
-A. This is because of the diagonal drive configuration which causes the two drive wheels to lift off the ground.
+- 6. Why do I have trouble mounting the see-saw when I approach from the left? - A. This is because of the diagonal drive configuration which causes the two drive wheels to lift off the ground.
 If you approach the ramp either straight, or from the right, you will have no problem. - 7.
-Does the Rampaging Chariot have Fail Safes in both channels?
-A. The Rampaging Chariot motor control boards incorporate fail-safe software which checks that the radio signals in both channels are within normal limits.
+Does the Rampaging Chariot have Fail Safes in both channels? - A. The Rampaging Chariot motor control boards incorporate fail-safe software which checks that the radio signals in both channels are within normal limits.
 If either channel goes outside these limits the system is programmed to switch off both motors.
-This satisfies the rules of the UK Robotic Games.

 We do not guarantee that the system will switch the motors off under every failure condition, or under certain radio interference conditions.
 This is why you must always treat the robot as live whenever the batteries are connected and take the safety precautions described in this booklet.
-Rampaging Chariots are powerful robots that can bite. - 8.
-Why does my robot not work if I plug a standard servo into a spare receiver channel?
-A. The receiver is powered from the master motor control board.
-The voltage regulators on this board are only designed to supply 100mA which is insufficient to drive an extra servo, Either plug a separate battery into the receiver or change the 5V and 12V regulators on the master board to MC7805CT and MC7812CT which are capable of supplying 1 Amp. - 9.
-Can I operate my Rampaging Chariot from one control stick? - A. If you unplug the channel 4 lead from the receiver and insert it in the channel 1 slot you can control the Rampaging Chariot from the right stick only.
+Rampaging Chariots are powerful robots that can bite.

+- 8. Why does my robot not work if I plug a standard servo into a spare receiver channel? - A. The receiver is powered from the master motor control board.
+The voltage regulators on this board are only designed to supply 100mA which is insufficient to drive an extra servo, Either plug a separate battery into the receiver or change the 5V and 12V regulators on the master board to MC7805CT and MC7812CT which are capable of supplying 1 Amp.

+Note: These substitute regulators go in the same holes with their metal tabs towards the centre of the board.
+You must insulate these tabs or they can short to other components.
+If you are only driving one servo intermittently it should be acceptable to cut off the portion of the metal tab above the plastic package to reduce the height of these components and their vulnerability to bending.

+- Can I operate my Rampaging Chariot from one control stick? - A. If you unplug the channel 4 lead from the receiver and insert it in the channel 1 slot you can control the Rampaging Chariot from the right stick only.
 You can use any combination of channels that suit your style. - 10.
-My chariot goes OK in a straight line, but won't turn?A. More power is needed to turn than to go in a straight line.
+My chariot goes OK in a straight line, but won't turn? - A. More power is needed to turn than to go in a straight line.
 Check your batteries are fully charged.